ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Photo: West Newbury, Mass.
 B. Zaremba, August 11, 2010

-Like most northern butterflies, Long Dash is mainly single-brooded, but a partial second brood occurs near the southern edges of the range, such as Massachusetts (see below), probably Connecticut (O’Donnell 2007), and possibly coastal New York and New Jersey (Scott 1986; Opler and Krizek 1984; but see Cech 2004).
+Like most northern butterflies, Long Dash is mainly single-brooded, but a partial second brood occurs near the southern edges of the range, such as Massachusetts (see below), probably Connecticut (O’Donnell et al. 2007), and possibly coastal New York and New Jersey (Scott 1986; Opler and Krizek 1984; but see Cech 2004).
 Shapiro (1974; 1966) reported a partial second brood for the coastal plain in New York, Pennsylvania and New Jersey.

 Host Plants and Habitat

-Poa spp. (bluegrasses) are the main hosts cited in the literature, but a question remains as to whether Long Dash uses the widespread Kentucky Bluegrass (Poa pratensis) in the wild.
-Confined females oviposit on it in the lab; the Connecticut Atlas raised Long Dash in the laboratory on Kentucky Bluegrass, but did not report any field observations.
+Poa spp. (bluegrasses) are the main hosts cited in the literature, but a question remains as to whether Long Dash uses the widespread Kentucky bluegrass (Poa pratensis) in the wild.
+Confined females oviposit on it in the lab; the Connecticut Atlas raised Long Dash in the laboratory on Kentucky bluegrass, but did not report any field observations.
 Shapiro (1966) observed Long Dash ovipositing on Poa spp. in Pennsylvania, but the exact species of grass was not specified.
 Eggs are laid on or near the host plant, and larvae live in tied leaf shelters (Scott 1986).
 In Canada, Long Dash appears to have adopted several non-native grasses in addition to Poa (Layberry et al 1998), and thus is a candidate for possible inclusion in the list of Switchers (Table 3).

-Kentucky Bluegrass was introduced from Europe, and is now a common constituent of lawns and meadows across North America, flourishing in either wet or dry soil.
+Kentucky bluegrass was introduced from Europe, and is now a common constituent of lawns and meadows across North America, flourishing in either wet or dry soil.
 However, it was also probably native in Canada and along the northern boundary of the United States (Gleason and Cronquist 1991).
 Thus its original range in North America may coincide with that of Long Dash, and it could have been the native host for this butterfly.
-If Long Dash is using mainly Kentucky Bluegrass today, that would go far toward explaining the butterfly’s relative abundance.
-For Massachusetts, Sorrie and Somers (1999) do not list Kentucky Bluegrass as originally native to any Massachusetts county, but as introduced in all of them.
-If that grass is the main host, then perhaps Long Dash moved into Massachusetts along with the importation of Kentucky Bluegrass for pasture improvement in the 1700s.
+If Long Dash is using mainly Kentucky bluegrass today, that would go far toward explaining the butterfly’s relative abundance.
+For Massachusetts, Sorrie and Somers (1999) do not list Kentucky bluegrass as originally native to any county, but as introduced in all of them.
+If that grass is the main host, then perhaps Long Dash moved into Massachusetts along with the importation of Kentucky bluegrass for pasture improvement in the 1700s.
 Or, Long Dash could have been, or could still be, using another Poa species here which is native, such as Poa palustris or fowl-meadow grass, which grows solely in wet meadows.
 Clearly, some research is needed.

 Moist meadows and fields, marsh edges (including salt marsh edges), and streamsides are Long Dash habitat.
 The skipper can also found in grassy openings in forests or forest edges.
 It is an avid flower visitor, and even disturbed agricultural fields can provide nectar from red clover and cow vetch.
-In wet meadows, Long Dash is particularly fond of nectaring on Blue Flag (Iris versicolor), but also uses many other native and non-native nectar sources such as milkweeds and self-heal.
+In wet meadows, Long Dash is particularly fond of nectaring on blue flag (Iris versicolor), but also uses many other native and non-native nectar sources such as milkweeds and self-heal.

 Relative Abundance Today